Updated July 5, 2023

 Drawbacks of JSF

-- The learning curve of JSF is a steep one, which is one of the main disadvantages of JSF.
+- The learning curve of JSF is steep, which is one of the main disadvantages of JSF.

 - It is not suitable for high-performance applications.

 - This phase listener feature is unusable, as there is no tight coupling between the phase listener and the managed bean.

-- It is not scalable as it uses session objects to store the state of the component, in a request.
+- It is not scalable as it uses session objects to store the component’s state in a request.

 How will JSP help in career growth?

-It is useful for anyone who in the future wants to work in maintaining legacy applications, as there is a chance that JSF frameworks are used in these applications.
+Anyone who wants to work in maintaining legacy applications in the future will find this helpful because these applications may use JSF frameworks.
 It is also necessary to know JSF to migrate systems made in JSF to newer technologies.
-JSF helps us to do more with less code.
-Other than this, in terms of career growth, it is nowadays recommended to go with an action-based framework which uses REST principles for simplicity and more powerful applications, like Spring MVC.
+JSP helps us to do more with less code.
+Beyond this, for career growth, we nowadays recommend choosing an action-based framework that uses REST principles for simpler, more robust applications, like Spring MVC.

-JSF solves many of the ancient problems of Java Web development by giving a clear implementation of the MVC design pattern without sacrificing the flexibility of the application.
-Moreover, since JSF is a Java standard, there will be continued support for an efficient development environment which will mostly exceed the other development environments.
-JSF helps in simplifying UI development but increases the complexity of processing lifecycle of requests.
+It solves many of the ancient problems of Java Web development by clearly implementing the MVC design pattern without sacrificing the flexibility of the application.
+Moreover, as JSF is a Java standard, it will continue to support an efficient development environment that will likely surpass other development environments.
+It helps simplify UI development but increases the complexity of processing the lifecycle of requests.

 This has been a guide to What is JSF.
 Here we discuss the working, career growth, and Benefits of JSF.
 You can also go through our other suggested articles to learn more –